 There is nothing more frustrating than a well-written response that does not actually answer the application essay prompt.
 Read the essay prompt fully before you start jotting down ideas.
 Then read it again.
 Halfway through your essay, refer to the prompt to make sure you are still answering it.
 You should consistently check to ensure that you are on the right track.
 And when you give it to someone else to read over, give them the prompt as well.
 Ask if they can follow your thoughts and if it answers the prompt fully.

 Using a Generic Reason for Applying to College X

 Students who show real passion or interest in a given school are more likely to want to stay and graduate.
 So coming up with a wishy-washy reason for why you’re applying is only going to hurt.
-Demonstrate your interest.
+Demonstrate your interest and stand out.
 Show that you have researched the school, that you’ve considered what program you want to go into, that you visited campus and you liked these things, etc.

 Writing a Generic Essay for All Your Applications

 If you write admission essays that you can just swap out one school’s name for another, you’re doing it wrong.
 College admissions officers can tell when minimal effort was put forth.
 You want you essay to stand out, and if you write with the mindset of one-essay-fits-all then you will be washed away in the flood of essays just like it.
 Take the time to craft your essay to fit each school individually.
 Even if the general idea is the same, make each one unique.

 How you use words matters.
 It is indicative of your vocabulary and your comprehension of a given language.
 With that in mind, never insert a larger word because you think it will make you sound smarter, especially when a smaller word fits the context of the essay better.
 Improperly used words reflect poorly on you.
 It is always better to use the vocabulary you are comfortable with because you will have a better command of the language and what you can do with it.